 Elementary (K-4th) 9:00 am-3:40 pm 1:40 pm

-Beginning the 2018-2019 school year, all elementary schools will utilize a six-day cycle.
-This will impact your child with regard to “specials” (Art, Music, P.E., Library).
-This is extremely helpful when school is closed for weather, in-service, holidays, etc. The cycle days resume once the students are back in school, so they will not miss a “special” day.
+All elementary schools utilize a six-day cycle.
+This impacts your child with regard to “specials” (Art, Music, P.E., Library), and is extremely helpful when school is closed for weather, in-service, holidays, etc. The cycle days resume once the students are back in school, so they will not miss a “special” day.
 Your child’s teacher will keep you informed of the upcoming cycle days.

 MT Board of School Directors

 Mrs. Nikki Rivera, President

 Mrs. JoAnn Hentz